Nemesisprime/Rules/readme.md

 #  Rules

-A simple fuzzy logic engine that mirrors GKRule and GKRuleSystem, but written in Swift, typed, and produces a less ambiguous state by introducing additional objects.
+A simple fuzzy logic engine that mirrors GKRule and GKRuleSystem, but written in Swift, typed, and produces a less ambiguous state by introducing additional lightweight components.

+The full list of components are:
+- `Rule`: Objects the user defines for interpreting state and making assertions about facts.
+- `RuleSystem`: An object used for evaluating a set of rules.
+- `RuleEditor`: An object provided to rules for accessing state, making their assertions, or getting information from already asserted facts.
+- `RuleResult`: The final structure which allows you to query the fuzzy result for included facts and grades.

 This replicates the majority of the rule/rule system introduced in GameplayKit, but omits the plist and serialization archiving because that's something I don't plan on using.

-## Simple Examples
+## Simple Example

 ```swift
 // 1